frcdesign/FRCDesign.org/docs/index.md

     ---

-    Besides the other content on the website, we have a nice collection of resources (like featurescripts).
+    Besides the other content on the website, we have a nice collection of resources (e.g. featurescripts and models).

     [:octicons-arrow-right-24: Other Resources](resources/index.md){:target="_blank"}